pratyakshm/WinRice/README.md

 The most recent Windows versions are supported.
 Pro edition or up is strongly recommended.
 Older Windows versions are not supported.

+### Documentation
+Make sure you (the user) have read documentation regarding this project before its usage.

 ### Internet connection
 An active internet connection is needed.
 ***